agoncal/microprofile-jcache/setup/README.md

 * In the Config Action for each Host you can set up the IP for the Host.

 ### Hostname into Hosts files
-* The Route has a hosts files to resolve DNS names.
+* The Router has a hosts files to resolve DNS names.
 * To be able to resolve Hostnames from boxes connecting to the Router, we need to activate a configuration.
-* Go to Config Tree / service / dhcp-server / hostfile-update, set to "enable", click on preview.
+* Go to Config Tree / service / dhcp-server / hostfile-update, set to "enable", click on preview and apply.
 (This will register the PI's hostnames in the hosts files and they will be reachable via DNS)

 ![Hosts Update](router-setup-04.png?raw=true)

+* Now you should ping the hostnames (and not just the physical IP addresses) `ping pi-thrall-server-01`, `ping ppi-client-01`...
+If this doesn't work try to reboot the router (to make sure the hostfile-update set to "enable" has been taken into account)

 ### Adding Manual entries to Hosts file
 * This operation can only be done in the CLI console.